rifleben/myPass/README.md

 The program also has validation to ensure that a user is happy with the details entered and that there are no blank fields.

-The program will then save to a text file the user details formatted in a readable way.
-A data.txt file will be created storing the password info if the text file does not exist on the user's machine (see repo for example).
+The program will then save, to a json file, the user details formatted in a readable way.
+A data.json file will be created storing the password info if the file does not exist on the user's machine (see repo for example).

 ### Tools Used:
 - Python Packages:
   - tkinter (GUI interface)
   - random
   - pypoerclip
+  - JSON
 - IDE:
   - PyCharm